jinkimh/f1tenth_gym_ros/README.md

 ```
 4. In your browser, navigate to [http://localhost:8080/vnc.html](http://localhost:8080/vnc.html), you should see the noVNC logo with the connect button.
 Click the connect button to connect to the session.

-## Without an NVIDIA gpu (Latest, It is working Ubunut 22.04 and WSL):
+## Without an NVIDIA gpu and Using Docker (Latest, It is working Ubunut 22.04 and WSL):

 **Install the following dependencies:**